motdotla/writings/articles/sendgrid-appdirect-and-cloudfoundry.md

 ## Creating your own service

 I work with [SendGrid](http://sendgrid.com), and we did just that.
-We make developers lives easier by making it easy to send and receive email from within your application.
+We make developers lives easier by making it easy to send and receive [transactional email](http://sendgrid.com/transactional-email) from within your application.
 Now we do that on the Cloud Foundry platform too.

 Here is how we approached it.
 You might want to do the same.